 The Kuenselphodrang or Bhudha point is 20 minutes drive from main Thimphu cities.
 The main highlight of this place is the largest standing Buddha Statue overlooking Thimphu valley.
 The statue is 165 feet tall.
 The statue holds one hundred thousand small statues of Buddha inside.
 The construction cost was US 47 million funded by Aerosun Corporation Nanjing.

 4.The famous Hike in Thimphu, Takin Trail:

-Newly cleared takin trail in motithang is about 15 minutes drive from the city.
-The trail takes about an hour starting from Takin preservation centre to Motithang Children park.
+The newly cleared takin trail in motithang is about 15 minutes drive from the city.
+The trail takes about an hour starting from the Takin preservation centre to Motithang Children park.
 This is the best easy trail you can do in Thimphu.

 5.The beautiful pass in Thimphu, Dochula Pass: